sf-wdi-22-23/modules-22/w07-rails/d3-dusk-library-app-lab/README.md

 ## Add A User Lib

-So now that we can view, which libraries a `user` has joined we can go ahead and make a button that allows a user to `join` a library.
+So now that we can view which libraries a `user` has joined, we can go ahead and make a button that allows a user to `join` a library.

 Let's go back to `libraries#index` and add a button to do just that.